 Many people find that they can relieve or prevent gastritis symptoms by avoiding a high-carbohydrate diet of processed foods, sweets, sodas, coffee drinks, and foods with trans fats.
 Instead, opt for a whole foods diet with plenty of protein, natural fats (not processed vegetable oils), and produce.

 Sometimes, gastritis symptoms can stem from taking medications, including some very common drugs such as non-steroidal anti-inflammatories (NSAIDs).
 Such NSAIDs as aspirin, ibuprofen, and naproxen are widely known to damage the stomach lining and can cause gastritis and ulcers.

 If you’ve been taking NSAIDs for chronic pain or inflammation and have any of the symptoms listed above, it’s important to see your doctor to determine whether gastritis and/or an NSAID-induced peptic ulcer is present.

 If possible, work with a practitioner versed in natural alternatives to NSAIDs, such as anti-inflammatory diets and natural supplements with inflammation-fighting actions, like curcumin.

 Despite the widespread belief that alcohol and acidic foods and drinks, such as coffee and citrus, cause gastritis, the evidence for this is absent.
 In fact, moderate alcohol consumption and certain antimicrobial essential oils in citrus may even be therapeutic.[2-4] Nevertheless, some people with gastritis may want to temporarily avoid coffee, alcohol, and acidic foods during treatment as they may aggravate symptoms.

-This blog was originally written by Elaine Fawcett, N.T.P. and published in 2012 as “Looking for Genuine Relief for Gastritis Symptoms?”
+This blog was adapted from an article written by Elaine Fawcett N.T.P. and published in 2012 as “Looking for Genuine Relief for Gastritis Symptoms?”